Application server

 1.

-<software> A designer's or developer's suite of software that helps programmers isolate the business logic in their programs from the platform-related code.
-Application servers can handle all of the application logic and connectivity found in client-server applications.
+software that helps programmers isolate the business logic in their programs from the

-Application servers range from small footprint, web-based processors for intelligent appliances or remote embedded devices, to complete environments for assembling, deploying, and maintaining scalable {multi-tier} applications across an enterprise.
+footprint, web-based processors for intelligent appliances or remote embedded devices, to complete environments for assembling, deploying, and maintaining scalable {multi-tier} applications across an enterprise.

 2.

-<software> Production programs run on a mid-sized computer that handle all application operations between browser-based computers and an organisation's back-end business applications or databases.
+application operations between browser-based computers and an organisation's back-end business applications or databases.

-The application server works as a translator, allowing, for example, a customer with a browser to search an online retailer's database for pricing information.
+application server works as a translator, allowing, for example, a customer with a browser to search an online retailer's database for pricing information.

 3.

-<hardware> The device on which application server software runs.
+<hardware> The device on which

 Application Service Providers offer commercial access to such devices.